 The U.S. Department of Energy launched the New England Wind Forum in 2005 to provide a single, comprehensive source of up-to-date, Web-based information on a broad array of wind-energy-related issues pertaining to New England.

-New England is Proud to be the Birthplace of the U.S. Wind Power Industry
+New England Is Proud to Be the Birthplace of the U.S. Wind Power Industry

-New England is the birthplace of the U.S. Wind Industry and home to a number of industry "firsts."
+New England is the birthplace of the U.S. wind industry and home to a number of industry "firsts."
 New England has relied on the wind from its early days, from powering seafaring commerce to grinding grain in the windmills of Cape Cod — several of which still stand as a testament to the past.

-Old windmill, Eastham, Cape Cod, MA.
+Old windmill, Eastham, Massachusetts.

 Since 2000, generation of electricity from the wind has boomed, making wind the fastest growing energy source throughout the country and worldwide.
-New England boasts the highest recorded wind speed in the mainland United States at Mount Washington, NH, as well as many other locations with attractive wind resources.
+New England boasts the highest recorded wind speed in the mainland United States at Mount Washington, New Hampshire, as well as many other locations with attractive wind resources.
 Yet so far, development in New England has not kept up.
 But there is a new wave of interest and activity: development of traditional wind farms and community-scale development are underway throughout the region, in addition to efforts to tap the world-class winds off our shores.